Kadhal Kirukkan: Plot

 Saravanan and Selvi Maha are childhood friends.
 Saravanan is so madly in love with Maha that it turns him into a killer.
 Knifing or gunning down anyone who comes in the way of Maha and himself, is almost child's play for Saravanan.
 From an old man to a posse of policemen, his victims are many and the mayhem is endless.
 But listlessness and dejection set in when Maha tells him that she is not in love with him.
-And then it's time for the denouement.
+How he reacts to her revelation forms the rest of the story.